nycdanie/firstRepo/README.md

 # firstRepo
 Thanks this is the very first Repo.
+Nothing is funnier.